ironboy/CoffeeMaker/README.txt

 INCLUDES:

 Naturally you can include several CoffeeScripts on your web page using multiple script tags.
-But you can also do includes of CoffeeScripts in your Coffeescript file.
+But you can also perofmr includes from your Coffeescript files.
 You do this through a comment:

 # include filename.cof

 The file will be included on the same 'indentation level' as your comment.
 If you include a file with the extension '.js' CoffeeMaker assumes this is JavaScript and includes it without compilation.
+Relative paths are resolves from the script that performs the include.

 -----------------

 HOW DOES IT WORK?

 The rewrite rules in the .htaccess will rewrite the request for the script to coffeemaker.php.
 CoffeMaker then checks if the script has been cached since last changes - if so it returns a cached version.
 Otherwise CoffeeMaker will compile the script and cache it.

 CoffeeMaker uses the client (your browser) for compilation but caches the result on the server, in its cache folder.
-(See notes on safety later.)
+(See notes on security in the configuration section below.)

 -----------------